-Denise Diamonte found an advertisement in old house near Wheatland. heritage of the families that settled in the counties.
+Denise Diamonte found an advertisement in old house near Wheatland.
+Throughout Wyoming there are historical ranch tours that offer a peek at the private land and the heritage of the families that settled in the counties.
 The names that dot the histories of the ranches are a who's-who of Wyoming agriculture families in the areas.
 The marriage records, the deeds and bills-of-sale, the letters or ledgers kept all weave together the story of who did what.